Rahul Gandhi has 'limited' understanding: Nadda on his COVID-19 comments

-Slamming Rahul Gandhi for his criticism of the Modi government's handling of the COVID-19 situation, BJP president J P Nadda said on Saturday that the Congress leader's understanding of these issues is limited and that his statements are not aimed at addressing the crisis but are all about politics.
-Addressing a press conference on the first anniversary of Prime Minister Narendra Modi-led government's second term, Nadda said the last one year will be known for many bold decisions and its timely actions to deal with coronavirus have ensured that the situation remains in control in India when many big and powerful countries have found themselves "helpless".
+Slamming Rahul Gandhi for his criticism of the Modi government's handling of the COVID-19 situation, BJP president J P Nadda said on Saturday that the Congress leader's understanding of these issues is limited and his statements are not aimed at addressing the crisis but are all about politics.
+Addressing a press conference on the first anniversary of Prime Minister Narendra Modi-led government's second term, Nadda said the last one year will be known for many bold decisions and timely actions to deal with the coronavirus in India when many big and powerful countries have found themselves "helpless".

+The first year of the second term has been full of accomplishments and unimaginable challenges with the prime minister leading from the front and taking "bold and timely" decisions to combat the COVID-19 crisis, he said.
+Talking about the pandemic in his address to the party workers via social media, Nadda described migrant workers as the "strong arms" of the country and said the BJP is standing with them, and its workers and the Centre are doing everything for their safe journey to their destinations.

+He said, amid the Coronavirus-forced lockdown, BJP workers carried out a campaign across the country to feed the needy and provided help to people in this time of crisis.
+At the same time, the Modi government made provisions for providing free rations to 80 crore people, transferred cash in accounts of widows, senior citizens, and disabled and women beneficiaries of Jan Dhan accounts, Nadda said.
+Taking on Congress, Nadda said besides "correcting" the "historical mistakes" of the opposition party, Prime Minister Modi in his second tenure resolved many legacy problems related to governance.

 "Our ethos will be progressive, not regressive," he said.
 He noted that the coronavirus testing in India has reached 1.6 lakh per day from 10,000 earlier, and the country is manufacturing over 4.5 lakh personal protective equipment (PPE) kits daily as well.